Component TE-200 with TylanThis page contains information on Component TE-200 with Tylan for veterinary use.

 For Use In Animals Only

-Each CARTRIDGE BELT holds 20 doses of COMPONENT® TE-200 with Tylan Implants.
+Each cartridge belt holds 20 doses of Component TE-200 with Tylan (trenbolone and estradiol and tylosin implant) Implants.
 Each dose of 11 pellets consists of 10 pellets containing a total of 200 mg of trenbolone acetate and 20 mg estradiol plus 1 pellet containing 29 mg tylosin tartrate as a local antibacterial.
-COMPONENT® TE-200 Implants are recommended for use in steers and heifers fed in confinement for slaughter for INCREASED RATE OF WEIGHT GAIN AND IMPROVED FEED EFFICIENCY.
+Component TE-200 (trenbolone and estradiol implant) Implants are recommended for use in steers and heifers fed in confinement for slaughter for INCREASED RATE OF WEIGHT GAIN AND IMPROVED FEED EFFICIENCY.

 INDICATIONS FOR USE: This product contains trenbolone acetate and estradiol for increased rate of weight gain and improved feed efficiency in a slow-release delivery system.
 Do not use in veal calves.
 Effectiveness and animal safety in veal calves have not been established.

-NOTE: COMPONENT® TE-200 is not better for increased average daily gain or improved feed efficiency than COMPONENT® TE-H (140 mg trenbolone acetate/14 mg estradiol) in heifers fed in confinement for slaughter.
-Studies have demonstrated that administration of COMPONENT® TE-200 can result in decreased marbling scores when compared to non-implanted steers.
+NOTE: Component TE-200 (trenbolone and estradiol implant) is not better for increased average daily gain or improved feed efficiency than Component TE-H (trenbolone and estradiol implant) (140 mg trenbolone acetate / 14 mg estradiol) in heifers fed in confinement for slaughter.
+Studies have demonstrated that administration of Component TE-200 can result in decreased marbling scores when compared to non-implanted steers and heifers.

 DOSAGE: Administer 1 implant per animal according to the following instructions.